CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public composerupdate (array $config)
 ```

-Updates all commonground bundles on teh commen gateway installation.
+Updates all commonground bundles on the common gateway installation.